cowuake/fast-lazy-bee/README.md

 NODE_ENV=test npm run dev
 ```

+You should now be able to access the API and interact with it at [http://localhost:3000/docs](http://localhost:3000/docs).

 You can stop the application and trigger container teardown at any time by simply pressing Ctrl+C in the terminal window whence you run the script.